-SIPOC is a renowned acronym used in the six sigma methodology.
-It is one of the oldest and trusted tools in six sigma which was introduced in the second half of the 20th century.
-SIPOC is one of the top-level process mapping techniques which is applied before taking up six sigma projects.
-Various stakeholders benefit from such kind of knowledge on the processes designed for a particular project.
-The SIPOC diagram technique helps in determining the relationship between various elements that are involved in satisfying customer needs.
+SIPOC is a renowned acronym used in the Six Sigma methodology.
+It is one of the oldest and trusted tools in Six Sigma which was introduced in the second half of the 20th century.
+SIPOC is one of the top-level process mapping techniques that is applied before taking up Six Sigma projects.
+Various stakeholders benefit from such knowledge of the processes designed for a particular project.
+Moreover, the SIPOC diagram technique helps determine the relationship between various elements involved in satisfying customer needs.

 SIPOC stands for Suppliers, Inputs, Process, Outputs, and Customers.
 The SIPOC diagram is a flowchart that represents the elements of SIPOC.
 Each process is matched against these elements for improvement before the project is undertaken.
 The SIPOC diagram helps in understanding each process from start to end prior to the implementation stage.
 Process management teams apply the SIPOC model to determine the suppliers of the process, requirements to the process, steps involved in the functioning of the process, expected results of the process, and the consumer who received the results.

 Supplier: Every project needs to source its requirements from different entities.
 A supplier becomes the person who is providing these requirements to the organization.
 On identifying the suppliers, the first step of process mapping is complete.